bogdan-largeanu/zing/README.md

 ## Next Steps

 At the moment path is still in progress.
-The project is very early stages so the code is probably buggy.
+The project is very early stages, so the code is def buggy.
 Please raise a github issue if you noticed bugs.